Our mission statement

 Performance Measures

-- Customers served and the types of assistance provided;
+- Number of projects supported, and the types of assistance provided;

-- The number of jobs committed to be retained and created, and the amount of investment awarded and leveraged;
+- The number of jobs retained and created, and the amount of investment awarded and leveraged;

 - Utilization of certified MWBEs in ESD procurement.